 Power and Heat: Oil & electricity included in rent; oil fired c.h.

 Bedding and Linen: Bed linen provided; towels are provided but please bring your own beach towels.

 Shop: 0.5 ml Pub: 0.5 ml

-NOTES: No smoking, no pets, no short breaks.
-Small children should be supervised in the garden at all times.
+NOTES: No smoking.
+Small children should be supervised in the garden at all times as there is a steep edge at the bottom of the walled garden.
 Please note this property is reached by an unmade road which is uneven in places.
 WiFi provided.
 Important information about internet usage.
 Mobile reception varies.
 Information about mobile phone coverage.

 Polruan's position on a headland jutting out into the estuary meant that it once had great importance as a lookout point.
 Now, visitors can share the same commanding views from the headland looking out to sea, and across to Fowey on the far bank.